 And (10.66 - 29.96) - 29.96 = -0.644 or -64.4% less earnings than if reinvestment.

-And great exception is of course made for withdrawals starting during retirement, which is generally the purpose of the investment.
+And great exception is of course made for withdrawals starting during retirement, which is generally expected as the purpose of the investment.
 It is the withdrawals waiting until retirement that provides the years of growth to amount to something then.

 The dividend is NOT new income, but is just a withdrawal of prior earnings, but the continual withdrawals just keep on reducing the investment.
 But the reinvested dividend is a continual stream of additional free shares, which do earn considerably more, long term.

 For a long term investment that offers dividends, ignoring dividend reinvestment seems an extremely costly and counterproductive plan.
+Any dividend decision needs to know that.

 If possibly your broker's site does not show any obvious way to reinvest stock dividends, that answer is here.
 It is sometimes called a DRIP (Dividend ReInvestment Plan).

 If the dividend was $1.60 per share, and you had 100 shares, then that dividend is $160.
 Removing that money drops the share price by the same $1.60 per share, but the investment value is equally restored if the dividend is put back (reinvested).
 That restores the previous value, but there is no gain (yet).
 If the stock price is $60 per share, $160 reinvested would buy 2.6667 more shares, which are free shares (i.e., dividends are paid from your previous earnings, so reinvestment just puts it back, so there is no additional cost).
 The free extra shares is the benefit, not yet today, but for greater future gains.
 Repeated each quarter, long term becomes a lot of free shares.
 Mutual funds easily handle reinvestment of such fractional shares, but individual stocks do not.
 Stock exchanges work with whole shares, and strongly prefer lots in multiples of 100 shares.
-There is no market option to trade fractional shares.

 If you don't see an obvious method there to reinvest your stock dividends, ask your broker to make it available to you.